BeauJoh/thesis/source/11-chapter-3-ode.md

 ## Results

 The primary purpose of including these time results is to demonstrate the benefits of the extensions made to the OpenDwarfs Benchmark suite.
+We use the benchmarks to assess and compare performance across the chosen hardware systems.
 The use of LibSciBench allowed high resolution timing measurements over multiple code regions.
 To demonstrate the portability of the Extended OpenDwarfs benchmark suite, we present results from 11 varied benchmarks running on 15 different devices representing four distinct classes of accelerator.
 For eight of the benchmarks, we measured multiple problem sizes and observed distinctly different scaling patterns between devices.
 This underscores the importance of allowing a choice of problem size in a benchmarking suite.
+The Primary analysis is for time, but energy results over two devices is also presented.

 ### Time {#sec:chapter-3-results-time}